tart-telescope/sbc_code/software/README.md

     cd software

 Edit docker compose.yml and change LOGIN_PW= from passwd to your secure password.
 This password is used to log in to the TART web interface
+Also add a file called .env with TS_HOSTNAME=foo

 Now run